 7) Pay attention to the cues.

 What are they really asking for?
 What is the real need that they’re trying to fulfill?
 And how can I best meet that need for them?
 Sometimes I’ve found that it’s not doing that thing they’re asking me to do.
 Sometimes I can see that I can best meet that need in another way.
-As I watch my kids get older, I realize the immeasurably great factor of relationship.
+As I watch my kids get older, I realize the immeasurably great factor of a relationship.

 As my boys are starting to flex their independence muscles, I know that they crave my listening ear and time more than ever.
 And if I want to keep that door open, I need to constantly respond with open arms to their cues that they need me and are wanting to feel loved.
 I think the biggest trick in parenting is finding out what those cues are for each of our kids, and staying on top of those cues as our children mature through different stages.

 There are helpful resources like The 5 Love Languages of Children and others that give us hints into how our kids are wired and how they may be asking to be loved.
-Here are some of my favorites that I recommend:
+Here are some favorites that I recommend:

 However, I think time is the best teacher—time spent together, getting to know each other in every season of life.
 And speaking of time…